palantir/gradle-consistent-versions-idea-plugin/README.md

 ![Write Versions Lock](media/write-versions-lock.gif)

 ### Auto-complete for packages and versions in `versions.props`
-Simply have version `2.26.0` or higher of the `gradle-consistent-versions` plugin applied, and you will get auto complete suggestions directly in `versions.props`.
+First ensure version `2.26.0` or higher of the `gradle-consistent-versions` plugin is applied in your project, and you will get auto-complete suggestions directly in `versions.props`.

 ![Remote Suggestions](media/suggestions.gif)